uea-teaching/python-introduction/lectures/strings-regex/strings-regex.md

 Strings in Python have powerful formatting options for building well crafted output.

-However, there are a few details that need to be observed.

 Regular expressions are available in many programs, here we look at the Python implementation.

+Note: However, there are a few details that need to be observed.

 ---